BarathVikraman-Sol-CBE/Python-Assignment/assignment-1/task-2/README.md

 print("Hello World!")
 ```

-This gives us the flexibility to provide args to the print function for using custom separators other than spaces, stream output into files easily and also designed to change the builtin property by using builtin.print .
+This gives us the flexibility to provide args to the print function for using custom separators other than spaces, stream output into files easily and also designed to change the builtin property by using `__builtins__.print` .

 ```